vlutton/encore-ui/src/rxFeedback/README.md

 which will now host all internal requests for features.

 ```
 angular.module('myApplication', ['ngRoute', 'ngResource', 'encore.svcs.feedback'])
 ```

+By adding the `encore.svcs.feedback` dependency to your application, the `Feedback` service will be available and automatically initialized by the `rxFeedback` controller.
+Once initialized, the default behaviour of the `rxFeedback` controller will be altered to perform the GET feedback redirect.

 ### Production
 To manually include the Feedback changes without updating your version of Encore UI (but after updating `encore-ui-svcs`), please include the following: